GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There are two major products that come out of Berkeley: LSD and UNIX.
-We don't believe this to be a coincidence.
+> ### Human beings are not accustomed to being perfect, and few areas of human activity demand it.
+Adjusting to the requirement for perfection is, I think, the most difficult part of learning to program.
 >
-> ~ *Jeremy S. Anderson*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts